jolwnn/OrderMatchingEngine/README.md

 # Order Matching Engine

 A professional-grade order book and order matching engine implemented in C++17.
-This project implements a limit order book with price-time priority matching.
+This project implements a limit order book with price-time priority matching, with concurrent order processing capabilities.

 ## Features